benmiller314/cdm2020fall/resources.md

 <dd>A collection of high-res, large-scale images that are free for personal <em>and</em> commercial uses; they may be especially useful for splashy website headers and homescreens.</dd>

 <dt><a href="https://www.fontsquirrel.com/">Font Squirrel</a></dt>
-<dd>Fonts that are free for personal <em>and</em> commercial uses, making them especially handy for advertising campaigns and the like.
+<dd><p>Fonts that are free for personal <em>and</em> commercial uses, making them especially handy for advertising campaigns and the like.
+The site also includes some useful educational resources for learning more about font history and font selection.</p>
- The site also includes some useful educational resources for learning more about font history and font selection.</dd>
+<p>For web design applications, see also their <a href="https://www.fontsquirrel.com/tools/webfont-generator">WebFont Generator, </a>, because even once you've find a good font, before you can use it on the web, it has to be formatted for browsers to render properly.
+Some fonts on your favorite font sites will already have webfont versions.
+If they don't, you can convert them to web-ready fonts using this tool.
+Just make sure you have permission to do so, okay?</p></dd>

 <dt><a href="https://thenounproject.com/">The Noun Project</a></dt>
 <dd>A collection of liberally licensed icon sets aiming to create "icons for everything," though as the name suggests, they specialize in <em>things</em>, rather than actions.
 If you realize you don't want all the detail of a photo when a simple line drawing would get the idea across, try searching their million-plus collection.</dd>